Investment activities are covered by two major pieces of legislation:

 Investment Business - ROI

-To undertake or give any investment business advice, even generic, requires a firm to hold an authorisation to ensure that a breach of the Act, and as such a criminal offence is not committed.
+A firm is required to be authorised to undertake or give certain investment business advice.
+Investment business authorisation is required to ensure that a breach of the Act, and as such a criminal offence is not committed.

 To become authorised a firm must: